EmpyEmpt/EmpyEmpt/resume.md

 ### *Teacher/Mentor* at OTUS Online School

-*(October 2022 - Present)*
+*(October 2022 - August 2024)*

 - Mentored over 100 students with homework and graduation works
 - Reworked and modernized ML, DL and Computer Vision courses

 ---

-## Skills

-- *Languages*: Python, Mojo, C++, and Dart + Flutter
-- *ML Fields*: Computer vision, time-series and tabular data analysis and modeling, model inference (distillation, quantization) and training (parralelism - model, data and complete FSDP) optimization
-- *Libraries*: PyTorch, seaborn, FastAPI, sklearn, onnx, and more
-- *MLOps*: Model deployment, Docker, DVC, wandb
-- *Databases*: PostgreSQL and other RDBMS, Milvus and other Vector DBs
-- *Spoken languages*: fluent in English and Russian

 ## Education

+- Master in CS and applied mathematics, 2026, Ulyanovsk State University
-- Bachelor in Data Analysis, 2024, Ulyanovsk State University
+- Bachelor in CS and applied mathematics, 2024, Ulyanovsk State University
-  - Average GPA: 4.6
-- Paper: *"Deep learning in predicting risk of acute ischemic stroke (AIS)"*